-- Always turn the engine OFF and turn the fuel valve to the OFF position.
+- 1. Always turn the engine OFF and turn the fuel valve to the OFF position.
 Disconnect the spark plug cap, then tilt the mower to the right side, so the carburetor side is up.
-This will help to prevent fuel leakage and hard starting due to carburetor flooding. - Remove the two blade bolts with a 14 mm socket wrench.
-Use a wooden block to prevent the blade(s) from turning when removing the bolts. - 3.
-Remove the blade(s) from the blade holder.
+This will help to prevent fuel leakage and hard starting due to carburetor flooding. - 2.
+Remove the two blade bolts with a 14 mm socket wrench.
+Use a wooden block to prevent the blade from turning when removing the bolts. - 3.
+Remove the blades and blade spacer from the blade holder assembly.
+For correct reinstallation, note that the two holes in the blade spacer align with the two raised bosses in the blade holder assembly.